ceph/ceph/doc/radosgw/adminops.rst

 ``keys``

 :Description: S3 keys associated with this user account.
+This content can only be viewed if the user has the cap ``keys=read``.
 :Type: Container
 :Parent: ``user``

 ``swift_keys``

 :Description: Swift keys associated with this user account.
+This content can only be viewed if the user has the cap ``keys=read``.
 :Type: Container
 :Parent: ``user``